piwicode/bandoneon/README.md

 `ATSAMD51J19A`
-[Arduino API implementation by Adafruit](https://github.com/adafruit/ArduinoCore-samd/blob/e2b78cbd3608fd5969d50c550a314db913a1a9e9/cores/arduino/delay.c#L64) uses a hardware cycle counter `CYCCNT` of the `Data Watchpoint and Trace` (a.k.a.
-DWT).
-This is exptemely precise has the processor clock runs at 120 MHz.
-The processor clock frequency chang be change, and the current value is given by `SystemCoreClock`.
+[Arduino API implementation by Adafruit](https://github.com/adafruit/ArduinoCore-samd/blob/e2b78cbd3608fd5969d50c550a314db913a1a9e9/cores/arduino/delay.c#L64) utilizes a hardware cycle counter `CYCCNT` of the `Data Watchpoint and Trace` (DWT).
+This method is extremely precise, as the processor clock operates at 120 MHz.
+It's important to note that the processor clock frequency can be altered, and the current frequency is accessible through `SystemCoreCloc`k.

 ```c++
 void delayCycles(uint32_t count) {